|

 was an early proponent of Naturalism,

-of poor in our booming cities in a new way.
+poor in our booming cities in a new way.
 Many of these writers had cut

-their teeth writing at the metropolitan desks of the big urban news dailies
+their teeth writing at the metropolitan desks of the big urban news

-tales of ‘roses of the gutter’, fragile young women cast overboard into the
+on melodramatic tales of ‘roses of the gutter’, fragile young women

-frenetic whirlpool of big city life.
-Through the lens of Naturalism, poor
+cast overboard into the frenetic whirlpool of big city life.
+The urban

 stories, sketches, and novels of the Naturalist writers were intended to stir

-the middle class reading public to agitate for reform but they also exploited
+the middle class reading public to agitate for reform, but they also exploited

 a growing interest in ‘pulp fiction’.
 The literary